Building the Best PC for PlayerUnknown’s Battlegrounds (PUBG)

 At Logical Increments, we maintain a free, regularly updated list of parts for optimal gaming PC builds.
 These PC builds cover a wide range of budgets that are sorted into tiers, starting with the Destitute going all the way up to Monstrous.
 Each of these tiers features the parts that we have spent hundreds of hours researching, and have decided will provide the best combination of performance, reliability, stability, quietness, and aesthetics for the price.
 The builds are tailored for playing a variety of games, and also work exceptionally well for any other demanding PC task.

 These assessments may skew slightly conservative.
-PlayerUnknown’s Battlegrounds is still in early access, and should perform better in the future, after additional optimization.
+PlayerUnknown’s Battlegrounds is still in active development, and should hopefully perform better in the future, after additional optimization.
 Here is how the standard builds will perform in Battlegrounds:

 |Exceptional ($1600)||Silky Smooth||Very Smooth||Very Smooth||Playable|